 Clean and Arrange Furniture

 Now that your decks and patios are looking fantastic, you likely want the furniture to match.
-Simply hosing off and gently scrubbing your patio furniture will put you and your guests at east.
+Simply hosing off and gently scrubbing your patio furniture will put you and your guests at ease.
 Arranging your furniture in an appealing manner will also create a better experience, especially for potential buyers trying to imagine themselves in this space.

 How Perfect Power Wash Can Help